xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes/classes_and_attributes.md

 Here you see 1 sample {% link "global attribute" ref_HzMkgc0q %} and 3 sample product classes with attributes configured for them.

-The **Classes & Attributes** section (**Catalog** -> **Classes & Attributes**) section of the Admin area gives a store admin the tools to create a product class, add attribute(s) or attribute groups to it, configure product class attributes, edit product class and product class attribute names and delete both product classes and product class attributes.
+The **Classes & Attributes** section (**Catalog** -> **Classes & Attributes**) of the Admin area gives a store admin the tools to create a product class, add attribute(s) or attribute groups to it, configure product class attributes, edit product class and product class attribute names and delete both product classes and product class attributes.

 {% note warning %}
 Product classes creation and management via the **Classes & Attributes** section (**Catalog** -> **Classes & Attributes**) of the store Admin area is described in the {% link "Product Classes" ref_7bb4uhwg %} section of our Knowledge Base.